khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Body

-The body should stand out from the rest of the page and be directly linked to the Header.
+The accordion body should stand out from the rest of the page and be directly linked to the header.

 #### Interaction